subastation/shatush/README.md

 Non carica mai librerie esterne, io lo lascerei a 1 se fossi in te
 - *animato* =
 Inserisce animazioni, onestamente meglio partire tenendolo a 0 e chiedere poi a GPT di aggiungere animazioni ma comunque previsto

 Daje!

 🇺🇸
+VARIABLE section's syntax is here explained
+- *structure* =
+Object defining the structure of the website
+- *features* =
-VARIABLE section's syntax is here explained *structure* Object defining the structure of the website *features* The human keywords of how you want your website *behaviour*
+The human keywords of how you want your website
+- *behaviour* =
+Does this need explaination?
+- *verbose* =
-    *verbose* Verbose on theory of edits
+Verbose on theory of edits
+- *sicsecureuro* =
-    *sicsecureuro* Never load external libraries, I'll keep it at 1 if I was you *animated* Insert animations, I'd start with 0 here Op op!
+Never load external libraries, I'll keep it at 1 if I was you
+- *animated* =
+Insert animations, I'd start with 0 here

+Op op!